jfagerst/WHMViikkotehtava7/README.md

 ### Retrieving data from API

 What should I play next?
 This is a mobile app for finding something new to play.
-Just choose a platform and genre and you're all set!
+Just choose a platform, genre and minimum metacritic score and you're all set!

 Data is retrieved from RAWG Video Games Database.

-#### Here is the full discription of assignment:
+#### Here is the full description of assignment:

 Create a mobile app based on your own idea/topic that retrieves data from free API (open data).
 List of available APIs is available, for example, on https://apilist.fun, but basically you can use whatever API you prefer providing JSON, XML or GraphQL.